Association de la Sommellerie Internationale

-The Association de la Sommellerie Internationale is a nonprofit organization founded in Reims in 1969 to develop and promote the sommelier profession around the world.
+The Association de la Sommellerie Internationale (ASI) is a nonprofit organization founded in Reims in 1969 to develop and promote the sommelier profession worldwide.
 Every three years since its creation, it holds a competition in an international city and names a person as the best sommelier in the world: the World's Best Sommelier Contest.

 Meilleur Sommelier du Monde (World's Best Sommelier)

 The World's Best Sommelier Competition has been in existence since 1969.